CFD-UTSA/EnergyGeneration/README.md

 Code Capabilities:

 Energy generation technologies will be compared from the data available on the OpenEI website.
 Link: https://openei.org/apps/TCDB/download-data.html The “Generation data” file will be used for this study.
 It is a CSV file last updated in 2015.
-The CO2 emissions data will be extracted directly from the openaq website and no download will be necessary.
+The CO2 emissions data will be extracted directly from the openaq website.https://openaq.org/#/ The satellilte data is directly extracted from the NASA's website for the surface temperature through: https://data.giss.nasa.gov/gistemp/
-Further, the satellite image will be displayed for visualization of the Temperature changes at those locations.
+Further, the satellite image will be displayed for visualization of the Temperature changes across US.